 - Urinary problems.
-Leaking urine (urinary incontinence), especially when coughing, laughing, sneezing, or exercising, is the most well recognized urinary symptom of maternal pelvic floor damage.
+Leaking urine (urinary incontinence), especially when coughing, laughing, sneezing, or exercising (stress urinary incontinence), is the most well recognized urinary symptom of maternal pelvic floor damage.
 Other symptoms include increased daytime frequency (8 or more times) or increased night-time frequency (more than once). - Bowel problems.
-Anal incontinence is a bowel problem resulting from damage to the anal sphincter (see leaflet on Fecal Incontinence).
+Anal incontinence is a bowel problem resulting from maternal pelvic floor damage (see Fecal Incontinence leaflet).
 Leakage of gas (flatus incontinence), soiling of underwear (passive leakage), and needing to rush to the toilet to move bowels (fecal urgency) are some of the bowel problems experienced by women.
-Some women will also experience incomplete bowel emptying related to the development of prolapse of the posterior vaginal wall (back wall) or top of the vagina (vault).
-Methods adopted by women with incomplete emptying include returning to the toilet to try and empty their bowel, pushing with their fingers on the perineum (the area between the vagina and anus) or needing to place a finger in the vagina or rectum. - Sexual problems.
-During intercourse, pain may be experienced at the entrance of the vagina.
+Some women will experience incomplete bowel emptying related to the development of prolapse of the posterior vaginal wall (back wall) or top of the vagina (vault).
+Methods adopted by women with incomplete emptying include returning to the toilet to try to empty their bowel, pushing with their fingers on the perineum (area between the vagina and anus) or needing to place a finger in the vagina or rectum. - Sexual problems.
+During intercourse, pain may be experienced at the entrance to the vagina.
 This may be due to scar tissue from vaginal tears or cuts made deliberately (episiotomy) to aid childbirth (see Figure 3). - Symptoms of prolapse.
 Prolapse is a condition in which one or more of the pelvic organs bulge or herniate into or out of the vagina.
 Some women first become aware of a prolapse when they feel a lump near the entrance to the vagina (e.g. in the shower).
 The feeling of a bulge, pressure, heaviness and fullness within the vagina are other common complaints reported by women suffering from pelvic organ prolapse (see Pelvic Organ Prolapse leaflet).